-On 2ch/5ch, threads will be automatically archived when they reach 1000 responses.
+On 5ch, threads will automatically DAT落ち when they reach 1000 responses.
 You can view those archived threads in the 過去ログ.
 Archived threads cannot be replied to.

-The 2ch/5ch 過去ログ is where archived threads go.
+The 5ch 過去ログ is where DAT落ち'd threads go.
 You can view the 過去ログ by clicking on the 過去ログ一覧はこちら button at the top of the thread list.

-You can post on 2ch/5ch by scrolling right to the bottom of the thread and typing in the text box.
+You can post on 5ch by scrolling right to the bottom of the thread and typing in the text box.

-When posting, make sure you post with courtesy and respect!
-Follow the 2ch/5ch etiquette and the rules of the board you're posting on.
-You can easily get banned for trolling on 2ch/5ch and it is really not pretty trying to get unbanned or evade your ban!
+When posting, make sure what you're posting does not break the law and is not causing trouble to others.
+You can easily get banned for trolling on 5ch and it is really not pretty trying to get unbanned or evade your ban!